vojtasvoboda/oc-fakturoid-plugin/README.md

 Fakturoid plugin for OctoberCMS adds connector to Fakturoid API v2.
 No other plugin dependencies.

-Tested and developed with OctoberCMS v1.1.4 (Laravel 6.0).
+Developed with OctoberCMS v1.1.4 (Laravel 6.0).
+Latest test with OctoberCMS v3.2.21 (Laravel 9.52.5).

 ## Installation